larrytheliquid/generic-reuse/ArtifactOverview.md

 The crucial point of our paper is that the bang versions of these definitions erase and normalize to the identity function.
-For example, you can focus on `assocV2assocL!` by pressing `g` over its definition identifier, then pressing `C-i n` to verify the identity function is produced.
+For example, you can focus on `assocV2assocL!` by pressing `p` over its definition identifier, then pressing `C-i n` to verify the identity function is produced.